sea-of-stuff/sos/sos-rest/README.md

 ## Data Discovery Service

 **Add manifest**
-Adds the given manifest to the DDS.
-No resource is created in the DDS.
+Adds the given manifest to the MDS.
+No resource is created in the MDS.

 ```
 REQUEST